 The reality of modern English teaching means exams hold higher stakes than ever: a new career, a higher education place, even a new country of residence.

 This webinar looks at how mindfulness, the practice of paying conscious awareness to the present moment, allows us to calm the effect of such stress-inducing situations on our thoughts and feelings by actively shifting our relationship with stress.
 In turn, our students can find it easier to meet exams with a calm, clear head.

 We demystify mindfulness practice, take a straightforward look at the neuroscience behind stress in exam situations, and explore practical mindfulness exercises you can carry out with your students.

 Teaching exam courses puts a lot of pressure on teachers.
 We strive to make the experience enjoyable and fruitful, not only for the learners but also for the teacher.

-In this webinar John will be sharing some strategies for teaching exams with enjoyment.
+In this webinar John Wolf shares some strategies for teaching exams with enjoyment.
 These include: managing exam practice, readying your repertoire, delegating task creation and finally - deflating the pressure.

 Whether a short course or long course, exam students can easily become demotivated.

 This webinar offers strategies and tips on how to maintain student enthusiasm in a positive classroom environment.

 We look at techniques on how to avoid repetition and motivate students of mixed abilities and skill sets, by looking at how to add variety to common task types and providing the opportunity for these activities to become more student-centred.